openalea/openalea.rtfd.io/doc/development/guidelines.md

   "Topic :: Scientific/Engineering",
 ]

-# you can list here all dependencies taht are pip-intalable, and that have a name understood by conda (to allow reuse of this list in meta.yaml)
+# you can list here all dependencies that are pip-instalable, and that have a name identical to the one used by conda (to allow reuse of this list in meta.yaml)
-# If conda name is different, please do not declare the pip name, and declare in the next section the conda name
+# If conda name is different, please do not declare the pip name, and declare conda name in the next section
 dependencies = [
     "numpy >= 1.24",
     ...